jungtaekkim/bayeso/README.md

 * Using source code (for developer installation)

-Command
+To install `bayeso` from source code, command

 ```shell
 $ pip install .
 ```
-in the bayeso root.
+in the `bayeso` root.

 * Using source code (for editable development mode)

-Command
+To use editable development mode, command

 ```shell
 $ pip install -r requirements.txt
 $ python setup.py develop
 ```
-in the bayeso root.
+in the `bayeso` root.

 * Uninstallation